Supporting student learning during times of disruption

 Developing assignments and assessments

 Think strategically and creatively about how to assess student learning online: As with any assignment, the most effective online assignments or activities are closely aligned with your intended learning goals and help students develop the skills to succeed.
 Additionally, be as transparent as possible about what you are assessing, why you are assessing it, and how you will assess it.
+Consider how to balance compassion and rigor given the unusual circumstances, as you develop final exams.

 - How will you engage students virtually, through online discussions, small group projects, or reflection-oriented activities?